neta-elad/pyconlang/README.md

   - [x] History
   - [ ] Auto-complete
   - [x] Error handling
+  - [ ] Partial trace, even when there's an error
+  - [ ] Take file as input
 - [ ] `evolve`: Evolving forms and auto-glomination
   - [x] Evolve and auto-glominate forms at the correct point of time
   - [x] Handle stress